katereverie/JavaScript/curriculum/curriculum-projects/Forum-Leaderboard/project-breakdown.md

   - Get number of hours agao the post was created: `const hoursAgo = Math.floor(minutesAgo / 60);`
   - Get number of days ago the post was created: `const daysAgo = Math.floor(hoursAgo / 24);`

- Now we have operations to take care of each duration of elapsed time, we need to introduce `if` statements to confirm which duration to display.
-This code should be self-explanatory.
+### Now we have operations to take care of each duration of elapsed time, we need to introduce `if` statements to confirm which duration to display.
+This code should be self-explanatory

 ```JS
   if (minutesAgo < 60) {